ranbureand/sitefolio/_projects/misrepresentation.markdown

 preview_image: 'misrepresentation_00.png'

-excerpt: 'Oppositely to what happens with other kinds of photos, a picture of money is perceived immediately as a mere object and not as a window on reality.'
+description: 'Oppositely to what happens with other kinds of photos, a picture of money is perceived immediately as a mere object and not as a window on reality.'
 exordium: ''

 published: false